sumiya-kuroda/DAQViewer/daqlogger/README.md

 This example only shows about how to setup OSC.
 There are so many amazing examples explaining how one can interact with DAQ using Python, so please take a look at them. e.g. [SWC-Advanced-Microscopy/SimplePyScanner](https://github.com/SWC-Advanced-Microscopy/SimplePyScanner).

 ## Matlab
-Tested using Matlab R2023a on Windows 10 as well as R2019b on xubuntu 16.04.
+Tested using Matlab R2019b on Windows 10.
+As of Sep 2024, Matlab's `Data Acquisition Toolbox` only works with Windows.
 Install following dependencies.
 - Matlab >=R2019b
 - Matlab AddOn `MATLAB Support for MinGW-w64 C/C++/Fortran Compiler` and `Data Acquisition Toolbox`
+- NI-DAQmax version 19.0 (on Windows 10)
 - [oscmex](https://sourceforge.net/projects/oscmex/).
 For Windows 10, use [this precompiled script](https://github.com/sumiya-kuroda/oscmex/tree/master).

-For the DAQmx interaction, please check [this amazing example by Rob Campbell](https://github.com/BaselLaserMouse/ScanImageTools/blob/master/code/%2Bsitools/%40ai_recorder/ai_recorder.m).
+For the DAQmx interaction, please also check [this amazing example by Rob Campbell](https://github.com/BaselLaserMouse/ScanImageTools/blob/master/code/%2Bsitools/%40ai_recorder/ai_recorder.m).

-To compile oscmex, you should follow [this guideline](https://stackoverflow.com/questions/14789656/linking-matlab-to-a-dll-library).
+To compile oscmex, you should follow [this guideline](https://stackoverflow.com/questions/14789656/linking-matlab-to-a-dll-library) and [this readme](https://github.com/kronihias/oscmex).